 Cons of TPO roofing

-The uncertainty around durability may sway you in the direction of opting for a different roofing option, but if you do decide to go with TPO, your best bet is definitely to purchase from a roofing company that has ample experience with the material.
+The uncertainty around durability may sway you in the direction of opting for a different roofing option, but if you do decide to go with TPO, your best bet is definitely to purchase from a experienced roofing company with extensive knowledge about the material.